 Thanks for another great year here’s to 2017, Kurtner Financial

 We look forward to working with you in the years to come, Kurtner Financial

 Thank you for another year of patronage and friendship, Mr. and Mrs. Keaton Smith and everyone at Kurtner Financial

 |Tips For How to Sign a Christmas Card||Tips For How to Sign a Business Christmas Card|

-Once you’ve picked out the perfect Christmas card signature, all that’s left to do is to address your Christmas cards and determine when to send out your cards.
+Once you’ve picked out the perfect Christmas card signature, all that’s left to do is to customize your Christmas cards, address them and determine when to send out your cards.
 Adding a matching return address label and holiday postage stamp will elevate your Holiday card with a festive décor element unlike any other.
 Once everything is signed, sealed and delivered you can pour yourself a glass of eggnog, relax and rest assured that your season’s greetings will find your recipients well.